SAFE MANAGEMENT MEASURES FOR EXPANSION OF MICE 1 EVENT PILOTS IN SINGAPORE

-1. Starting from 1 October 2020, STB will start accepting applications for Event Organisers and Event Venues (collectively “EOs”) to pilot MICE events of up to 5 zones of 50 attendees (250 pax) with attendees to be divided into cohorts of 20.
+1. Since 1 October 2020, STB has been accepting applications for Event Organisers and Event Venues (collectively “EOs”)2 to pilot MICE events of up to 5 zones of 50 attendees (250 pax) with attendees to be divided into cohorts of 20.

 SUBMISSION OF APPLICATION FOR PILOTING OF MICE EVENTS

-3. Under the Safe Business Events (SBE) framework, EOs must implement Safe Management Measures (SMMs) which will meet the 5 outcomes required for the piloting of MICE events in a safe and controlled manner.
+4. Under the Safe Business Events (SBE) framework, EOs must implement SMMs which will meet the 5 outcomes required for the piloting of MICE events in a safe and controlled manner.
 The SMMs must span an attendee’s entire journey, before, during and after the event.

-4. To hold a MICE event, an EO must submit an application and event proposal for STB’s assessment.
+5. To hold a MICE event beyond what had been announced by the MTF on 20 October 2020, an EO must submit an application and event proposal for STB’s assessment.
 If STB is satisfied with the proposal, the Ministry of Trade and Industry (“MTI”) will give the EO approval to carry out the event.

-5. Each MICE event and its related marketing efforts may be carried out only after receiving approval from STB and MTI.
+6. Each MICE event and its related marketing efforts may be carried out only after receiving approval from STB and MTI.
 EOs must submit their application and event proposal at least 1 month prior to each MICE event.
 STB and MTI will take up to 14 business days to assess each application.
-STB will start accepting applications from 1 October 2020.

 ENFORCEMENT OF MEASURES